dusadrian/academic/content/post/2023-07-16-missing-values-in-R/index.md

 projects: [R]
 ---

-As a former SPSS trained user, ever since I started using R there was always a question bugging in the background: why is there a single missing value in base R, and why doesn't it offer the possibility to use multiple missing values?
+As a former SPSS trained user, ever since I started using R there was always a rather annoying question in the background: why is there a single missing value in base R, and why doesn't it offer the possibility to use multiple missing values?

 As far as I understand, the main reason might have something to do with the scientific domain of the original R creators, who were definitely not from the social sciences.
 For any other science, a single missing value is more than enough, and R simply went on the original design, in complete disregard of the definite need of multiple missing values that are universally offered by all other major statistical software like SAS, SPSS and Stata.

 More recently, some very good initiatives led to the packages `haven` and `labelled`, who are almost but not perfect.
 In this post, I am going to write about my own solution to this problem, published on CRAN in the package [declared](https://cran.r-project.org/web/packages/declared/index.html).

-This package creates a custom type of vector, that is not different from the regular R vectors in the sense the it contains exactly the same missing values, so that normal functionality is maintained for any statistical operation.
+This package offers a custom type of vector, that is not different from the regular R vectors in the sense the it contains exactly the same missing values, so that normal functionality is maintained for any statistical operation.
 What it additionally does, is to keep a record of the position of each and every missing value, and assign meaning.
-This way, it manages to achive the best of both worlds: declare and use multiple missing values, while still being compatible with the base R.
+This way, it manages to achieve the best of both worlds: declare and use multiple missing values, while still being compatible with base R.

 The following is an illustrative example, for a hypothetical variable for the number of children in a household: